Problems with your home

 In rented accommodation your landlord is responsible for meeting fire safety standards.
 You should expect smoke alarms on each floor.
 If you live in a shared house (known as an HMO) you should expect a fire blanket and extinguisher in the kitchen, and a fire door between the kitchen and escape route.

-Please do not keep fire doors wedged open as they are vital to stop fire spreading.
+Do not keep fire doors wedged open as they are vital to stop fire spreading.

-As a tenant you are responsible for testing your smoke alarms regularly, and reporting any faults to your landlord.
+As a tenant you are responsible for testing your smoke alarms regularly and reporting any faults to your landlord.

 Requirements for landlords